dappnode/DAppNodeDocs/docs/user/product-manual/system.md

 ### Docker update

-This configuration is highly sensitive, take care in using these functions, if in doubt, ask support on Discord.
+This section is highly sensitive.
+Please take extreme care using these functions; if in doubt, ask support on Discord.
 Here you can update the Docker version of your Dappnode.
 From here we can update specifically: Docker-Compose and the Docker Engine.

 <p align="center">
     <img src="../../../../img/system_view_advanced_4.png"/>